PivotHire/.github/profile/README.md

 ### A revolutionary AI-driven freelancing platform for hiring match.

+Visit [our website](https://www.pivothire.tech/) and request a demo today!

 ## Current Situation

 In 2024, there are an estimated 76.4 million freelancers in the U.S., accounting for **approximately 36%** of the U.S. workforce.